BCCDC-PHL/bioinflow/resources/pathogen_tips/tb_tips.md

 "The most challenging aspect of working with TB is wrapping my head around all the moving parts, especially the clustering.
 Setting up the process to test the outcomes of removing samples from existing clusters was complex.
 There's always something new to tackle around the corner but that also keeps it fun!" ~ Tara Newman, Genomics Liaison Technical Officer - BCCDC/NML

+"Just when I think I understand the taxonomy of Mycobacteria, I realize that I do not understand the taxonomy of Mycobacteria.
+Also, we gotta bust these tough cell walls open to get the precious DNA out, but we also want long reads.
+No fair!" ~ Dan Fornika, Genomics Liaison Technical Officer - BCCDC/NML

 ## Leadership

 # What is most rewarding aspect of working with TB?